oerc0122/MDANSE/Doc/pages/dynamics.rst

 measuring the root mean-square of atomic position differences, revealing insights into their structural dissimilarities.
 It is a numerical measure of the difference between two structures.
 Typically, RMSD is used to quantify the structural evolution of the system during the simulation.
-It can provide precious information about the system especially if it reached equilibrium or conversely if major structural changes occurred during the simulation.
+It can be used to verify if the simulated system has reached equilibrium or, conversely, if major structural changes occurred during the simulation.
-For the RMSD of the atom of type :math:`\alpha` can be defined as
+The RMSD for the atom of type :math:`\alpha` can be defined as

 .. math::
    :label: rmsd1